Course Credits and Classification

 The academic performance of a student may negatively impact the financial aid awarded by Austin College.
 The Office of Financial Aid is required by state and federal agencies to monitor your academic progress in an independent, parallel process at the end of each fall and spring term.
 The Satisfactory Academic Progress (SAP) policy should be consulted in the section on Financial Aid – Financial Aid Satisfactory Academic Progress of this Bulletin.

-Academic files for all students are housed in the Registrar’s Office, and students’ educational portfolios are maintained in the Office of Student Affairs and Athletics.
+Academic files for all students are housed in the Registrar’s Office, and students’ educational portfolios are maintained in the Office of Student Affairs.
 The Family Educational Rights and Privacy Act of 1974 provides eligible students certain rights and privileges with respect to their educational records.
 These rights include:

 - The right to provide written consent before the college discloses personally identifiable information from the student’s education record, except to the extent that FERPA authorizes disclosure without consent.